tongyd1234/Numerical-Modelling-in-Fortran/README.md

 Numerical Topics: finite differences, 1-D & 2-D diffusion equations, streamfunction, upwind advection, 2-D advection-diffusion, iterative & multigrid solvers, Jacobi & Gauss-Seidel iterations, program 2D Poisson solver, convection (2-D, infinite-Prandtl), finite (low) Prandtl number convection, OOP exercises, restructure convection program using OOP and implicit time-stepping.

+This course gives an introduction to programming in this language, and is suitable for students who have only minimal programming experience, for example with MATLAB scripts.
+The focus will be on Fortran 95, but Fortran 77 will also be covered for those working with already-existing codes.
+A hands-on approach will be emphasized rather than abstract concepts, using example scientific problems relevant to Earth science.